 No central heating in the winter, no television to watch, no internet.
 It may seem an unimaginable lifestyle for most, but it’s refreshing how little dependence Margaret has on modern comforts: “You have the birds in the morning nesting in the house, you have the views, the tranquillity and peace, you have the clock ticking — all those things that you couldn’t put a price on.”

 Her lack of exposure to a luxurious lifestyle has allowed her to maintain the ability to take delight in simple things.
 Margaret’s philosophy is to “be content with what you have” instead of seeking “everything big and shiny and better.”
-She may have been born in 1942, but that advice couldn’t be more relevant in 2019.
-It echoes Seneca’s sentiment that “the man who adapts himself to his slender means and makes himself wealthy on a little sum, is the truly rich man.”
+She may have been born in 1942, but that advice couldn’t be more relevant today.
+It echoes Seneca‘s sentiment that “the man who adapts himself to his slender means and makes himself wealthy on a little sum, is the truly rich man.”
+(Letters 108.11)

 Will you need a lot of possessions, a lot of money, when you are approaching 80?
 Will you still be chasing shiny and better?
 Are you doing so right now?